 The neoclassical building that houses Aberdeen Art Gallery first opened in 1885.
 It was designed by Alexander Marshall McKenzie, the Elgin-born architect whose other notable projects include Australia House and the Waldorf Hotel in London.

-The gallery closed in 2015 for the redevelopment, which was designed by Hoskins Architects.
+The gallery closed in 2015 for redevelopment, which was designed by Hoskins Architects.
 Aberdeen Art Gallery now has 19 galleries to display its sizable permanent collection plus three for temporary exhibitions.

 Photography by Martin Parr